cs10/su25/syllabus.md

 - Midterm
 - Postterm (final)

 Here are the specific dates for exams, although these dates may change.
+All exams will be released at 6PM on Fridays.

 | Exam             | Release  | Due         |
 | :----:           | :----:   | :----:      |